squidfunk/mkdocs-material/docs/tutorials/index.md

 a template for your own projects.
 For convenience, these templates are also available as template repositories on GitHub.

-The tutorials assume that you have installed either the [public version] or the [Insiders edition] of Material for MkDocs and that you have worked through the [creating your site] setup guide.

-Note that where the features we use require the Insiders edition, we mark these with the heart icon: <!-- md:sponsors --> If you are using the public version then you can skip these steps.
-Sometimes there will be ways of achieving the same goal that differ between the public version and the Insider edition.
-In that case, we will show them in a tabbed view so you can see one or the other.

 [public version]: ../getting-started.md
-[Insiders edition]: ../insiders/getting-started.md
 [creating your site]: ../creating-your-site.md

 !!! note "Feedback wanted!"